-This environmental document is a Draft Environmental Impact Report (Draft EIR).
-The Draft EIR was prepared for the Mono County Economic Development Department to meet the requirements of the California Environmental Quality Act (CEQA).
-This Draft EIR describes the existing environment that would be affected by, and the environmental impacts which could result from, the proposed Mammoth Pacific I (MP-I) Replacement Project (Project) and alternatives to this Project (see Figure 1).
+This environmental document is a Revised Draft Environmental Impact Report (Revised Draft EIR).
+The Revised Draft EIR was prepared for Mono County to meet the requirements of the California Environmental Quality Act (CEQA).
+This Revised Draft EIR describes the existing environment that would be affected by, and the environmental impacts which could result from, the proposed Mammoth Pacific I (MP-I) Replacement Project (Project) and alternatives to this Project.